xmajnu00/Digital-electronics-3/projects/GPS/README.md

 String is then parsed into subtrings by the strtok_r function from <string.h> library and so the data is now ready to be displayed.
 Every 4 seconds the timer interrupt is used for converting the latitude, longitude and time data into a decimal value and displaying on the Nokia display.
 For the conversion we use our own library <NMEA_parse.h>, the display is controlled by <nokia5110.h> library made by Sergey Denisov.
 <br/>
 <br/>
 Our algorithm is not perfect - the GPGGA sentence is not always caught and desired data is not always available for displaying.
-In case the timer interrupt activates and the data is not available,
+In case the timer interrupt activates and the data is not available, string "searching" is displayed instead of the substrings with old data.
+Also, our application suffers from an error, which is causing occasional invalid data displaying.
+This can be observed from the video.
+We believe its caused by the speed of data parsing (currently parsed data possibly can be overwrote by the data from next main loop iteration).
+We tried to solve this by short time UART disabling, unfortunately this did not work.

 ## Hardware
 GPS module PA6H (Drotek Electronics) <br/>  Display Nokia 5110 <br/> Microcontroller Arduino UNO (ATmega328P) <br/>